Richard d'Avranches, 2nd Earl of Chester

-Richard d'Avranches, 2nd Earl of Chester (1094 – 25 November 1120) was the son of Hugh d'Avranches, 1st Earl of Chester, and his wife, Ermentrude of Clermont.
+Richard d'Avranches, 2nd Earl of Chester (1094 – 25 November 1120) was an Anglo-Norman nobleman, the son of Hugh d'Avranches, 1st Earl of Chester, and his wife, Ermentrude of Clermont.

 Early life

-He was seven years old when his father, known as Hugh the Fat, died.
+Born in 1094, Richard was the son of Hugh d'Avranches, 1st Earl of Chester and 2nd Viscount of Avranches, and his wife, Ermentrude of Clermont.
+His father died in 1101 leaving Richard as his heir.
 Due to his age, a stewardship would have ruled until he was old enough.
 He probably became Earl of Chester in 1107.
-He married Lucia-Mahaut, daughter of Stephen, Count of Blois and Adela of Normandy, daughter of William the Conqueror.
+Richard married Matilda de Blois daughter of Stephen, Count of Blois and Adela of Normandy, daughter of William the Conqueror.

 Military career

 At the age of twenty, in 1114, Richard was on a military campaign and was styled the Earl of Chester.
 Together with King Alexander of Scotland, he led an Anglo-Norman army into Gwynedd as part of a three-pronged campaign organised by Henry I of England against Gwynedd, and Gruffudd ap Cynan.
 Gruffudd, rather than risk battle, satisfied the King with an oath of homage and a suitable fine.
 The campaign soon fizzled out, and Richard returned to Chester.
+In 1215 he issued the Magna Carta of Chester.

 White Ship

-The line of the d'Avranches as Earls of Chester failed when Richard, his wife, and his illegitimate half-brother Ottuel, joined the young William Adelin, heir to the English King Henry aboard the doomed White Ship.
+The line of the d'Avranches as Earls of Chester failed when Richard, his wife, and his illegitimate half-brother Ottuel, joined the young William Adelin, heir to the English king Henry I aboard the doomed White Ship, which sank in 1120.
 The captain, unwisely, chose to race out of the harbour.
 The ship struck a submerged rocky embankment, capsized and sank.
-Richard, aged twenty-six, his wife Lucia-Mahaut, and half-brother Ottuel all drowned.
+Richard, aged twenty-six, his wife Matilda, and half-brother Ottuel all drowned.

 The earldom then passed through his father Hugh's sister Maud to Richard's first cousin Ranulph I, in 1121, because Hugh had no other suitable male heirs.